Queen Elizabeth II’s Platinum Jubilee kicks off with pomp

 Senior royals including Prince Charles’ wife, Camilla, traveled in carriages to watch the ceremony from a building overlooking the parade ground.

-The Duke and Duchess of Sussex join other royals to watch the spectacle.
-Harry and Meghan have traveled from their home in California to take part in the celebrations.
+The Duke and Duchess of Sussex joined other royals to watch the spectacle.
+Harry and Meghan traveled to London from their home in California with their two young children to take part in the celebrations.